udexon/GOEHDOM/Homoiconicity.md

 :: Emphasize word "graph"

+The example in .... illustrate several fundamental operations of graph theory, specifically, using reverse Polish notation, which itself can be represented by a tree, to construct a tree.
+This is fundamental property of RPN being homoiconic.

-Our conjecture: Human level artificial intelligence is type III search.
+We would like to present our conjecture that: Human level artificial intelligence is type III graph search (GS3).

-Type I search: simple look up.
+- Type I Graph search (GS1): simple look up.

-Type II search: predefined functions, map, inverse kinematics, chess.
+- Type II Graph search (GS2): search involving predefined functions written by programmers, map, inverse kinematics, chess.

-Type III search: homoiconic composite functions
+- Type III Graph search (GS3): homoiconic composite functions.
+Target functions can be composed from existing functions.

 Now it is possible to compare and analyze function composition in Phos vs. other programming languages.
 Previously not possible.
 This is one of the most crucial benefits of Phos.